jrcharney/jack.nvim/README.md

 Technology should be used to assist us, not supplant us!
 Some of us need that assistance for accessibility.

 The world still needs accountants.
 If you are bringing in a bunch of computer hackers to do a financial audit, that should be a red flag.
-(If you are an American and have been paying attention to the news lately about how some billionaire technofascist is trying to make the American government be more business-like (which corporatization of goverment is fascism), you know what I'm talking about.)
+(If you are an American and have been paying attention to the news lately about how some billionaire technofascist is trying to make the American government be more business-like (which corporatization of government is fascism), you know what I'm talking about.)

 We must use A.I. as a **partner** in development, not as our replacement.
 A.I. will always need human guidance to do the right thing.
 There is no cost-saving replacing humans with some good coding skills with A.I. that has mediocre coding skills when left to its own devices.
 It's like trying to let a lawnmower cut the grass without someone to make sure it doesn't run over anything.
 You could write an A.I. for a A.I. lawnmower, but it will be more cost effective just to mow the lawn yourself or at very least hire someone to do it for you.